19 tours analyzed 400+ km of trails hiked Honest "who it's NOT for" on every page

 Risco is 25 Fontes' overlooked sibling.
 It ends at a viewing platform facing a single, dramatic waterfall plunging roughly 100m down a vertical cliff.
 Much quieter, most visitors skip it and go straight to 25 Fontes.
 If you only have time for one short walk and want the most dramatic payoff, Risco wins.

 25 Fontes is Madeira most famous levada walk, which means it is also the most crowded.
 On a Saturday in August, you will share the final waterfall viewpoint with 200 people.
-The lagoon is genuinely spectacular — but the queue for photos at the viewpoint can be 15 minutes.
+The lagoon is genuinely impressive, but the queue for photos at the viewpoint can be 15 minutes.
 My rule: start before 8 AM or after 2 PM.
 The early start gets you the waterfall almost alone.
 The late start means walking back in dusk, but the forest in fading light is memorable and the crowds have cleared.
-If you can only go mid-morning, skip 25 Fontes and do Risco instead — less crowded, nearly as spectacular, and you will not spend your hike queuing.
+If you can only go mid-morning, skip 25 Fontes and do Risco instead, less crowded, nearly as impressive, and you will not spend your hike queuing.

 Should You Combine Both?